-Module Number Module Name Responsible Lecturer CMS-CLS-IBC , Prof. Dr. Simon Alberti simon.alberti@tu-dresden.de Qualification Objectives After completing the module, students will have knowledge of the basics of biochemistry, organic chemistry of biological molecules, their structure and their biosynthesis, primary metabolic networks, enzymology, gene expression, mutagenesis and the genetic architecture of selected biosyntheses.
+Module Number Module Name Responsible Lecturer CMS-CLS-IBC Introduction to Biochemistry Prof. Dr. Simon Alberti simon.alberti@tu-dresden.de Qualification Objectives After completing the module, students will have knowledge of the basics of biochemistry, organic chemistry of biological molecules, their structure and their biosynthesis, primary metabolic networks, enzymology, gene expression, mutagenesis and the genetic architecture of selected biosyntheses.
 Students are able to explain nutrient and food-related meal planning and implement them independently.
 Content The module includes the presentation of the most important macromolecules of the cell, its molecular building blocks, the biosynthesis and degradation of macromolecules.
 Furthermore, the module encompasses the flow of information in the cell from DNA to protein and methods for manipulating the genetic information.
 Teaching and Learning Methods The module consists of lecture amounting to 2 lecture hours per week and practical amounting to 2 lecture hours per week, as well as independent study.
 Prerequisites for Participation No previous specialist knowledge is required.
 Usability The module is a compulsory module for students of Computational Life Science in the Computational Modelling and Simulation Master degree programme.
 Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a test lasting 45 minutes and a practical training session lasting 24 hours.
-If there are fewer than 15 students registered at the end of the registration period, the test may be replaced by an oral examination as an individual test lasting 20 minutes; if this is the case, this will be announced to the registered students at the end of the registration period.
+The module examination consists of a written examination lasting 90 minutes and a practical training session lasting 24 hours.
+If there are fewer than 15 students registered at the end of the registration period, the written examination may be replaced by an oral examination as an individual test lasting 20 minutes; if this is the case, this will be announced to the registered students at the end of the registration period.
 Credit Points and Grades 5 credit points can be earned by completing the module.
-The module grade corresponds that of the graded work with the following weighting: 0.7 Test - oral examination, 0.3 practical training session.
+The module grade is calculated from the weighted average of the graded work: The written examination resp. the oral examination is double weighted and the practical training session is single weighted.
 Frequency of the Module The module is offered each year during the winter semester.
 Workload The workload is 150 hours in total.
 Duration of the Module The module takes one semester to complete.